brenthdaniel/containerdiagoperator/README.md

     * [ctrl.Manager](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager#Manager)
     * [Logger](https://pkg.go.dev/github.com/go-logr/logr)
         * "This package restricts the logging API to just 2 types of logs: info and error."
+        * "To write log lines that are more verbose, Logger has a V() method.
+The higher the V-level of a log line, the less critical it is considered.
+Log-lines with V-levels that are not enabled (as per the LogSink) will not be written.
+Level V(0) is the default, and logger.V(0).Info() has the same meaning as logger.Info().
+Negative V-levels have the same meaning as V(0)."
 * Add Go module dependency (example): `GO111MODULE=on go get github.com/...`